Rajendraladkat1919/three-tier-webapp-deployment/README.md

-Deploy three tier web application using terraform
+# Deploy three tier web application using terraform

 `What it is ?`

 - This project contains DevOps tools and technologies which helps to deploy the end-to-end web application on EKS cluster.

-Problem statement:
+## A. Problem statement:

 As a DevOps engineer I want do below things: